Adversarial Decision-Making in Partially Observable Multi-Agent Systems: A Sequential Hypothesis Testing Approach: The Stackelberg Game

 The actual red team is assumed to have knowledge of the governing dynamics~\eqref{eqn:velocity}--\eqref{eqn:position} but can only observe the sample paths of \(\{Y_t\}\).
 However, it has agents capable of: \begin{itemize} \item Revealing the blue team's current misdirection choice \(f_c\), the functional forms of its strategies \(\hat{\alpha},\hat{\beta}\) in \eqref{eqn:solution}, and knowledge on how \(f_c\) affects the time-dependent coefficients in \(\hat{\alpha},\hat{\beta}\) (encoded in the ODEs~\eqref{eqn:ODE_system})\footnote{Lacking prior knowledge of the LQ structure, the red team can not uniquely determine the blue team’s cost functionals.
 This corresponds to the inverse reinforcement learning (IRL) problem, where a given control strategy is generally optimal under multiple cost functionals \cite{ng2000algorithms}.}. \item Manipulating the blue team's misdirection signal $f_c$. \end{itemize} Understanding that the observed trajectories of \(\{Y_t\}\) reflect perturbations introduced by the blue team, the red team aims to lure the blue team into voluntarily reducing its misdirection efforts, while carefully avoiding any actions that might reveal the existence of its agents.

 \textbf{Stackelberg Game Formulation.} The red team initiates the interaction by optimizing $f_c$, after which the blue team solves its LQ problem with SHT, using the instilled $\hat f_c$, as described in Section~\ref{sec:model}.
 This interaction forms a Stackelberg game, where the red team’s optimization consists of two key components: \begin{itemize} \item \textbf{Misdirection Control}: it aims to minimize $\E \log L_T$, based on the information provided in \eqref{eqn:solution}, encouraging the blue team to act more in line with \(H_0\) rather than \(H_1\) over $[0,T]$.
-If the red team confirms $H_0$ in \eqref{eqn:hypotheses}, it concludes that the blue team is not introducing any deliberate perturbations into the observed process \(\{Y_t\}\). \item \textbf{Regularization}: To reflect the blue team's skepticism toward externally influenced \(f_c\), we introduce a penalty term \(\mathcal{P}(f_c)\) to promote more realistic strategic interaction. \end{itemize}
+If the red team confirms $H_0$ in \eqref{eqn:hypotheses}, it concludes that the blue team is not introducing any deliberate perturbations into the observed process \(\{Y_t\}\), in which case the realized sample path can be reliably used for further analysis.
+Notably, the red team targets the distributional impact of misdirection mitigation, rather than reacting to the pathwise fluctuations of the observed process $\{Y_t\}$. \item \textbf{Regularization}: To reflect the blue team's skepticism toward externally influenced \(f_c\), we introduce a penalty term \(\mathcal{P}(f_c)\) to promote more realistic strategic interaction. \end{itemize}

 Without regularization, the optimal \(f_c\) that minimizes \(\E \log L_T\) may be unrealistic, particularly when it lies too close to the null hypothesis, making it unacceptable for the blue team to adopt in its envisioned SHT.
 To illustrate this concern, we first consider the unregularized case, where the red team aims to minimize \(\E \log L_T\) without accounting for the blue team's skepticism.
 The objective function of the red team is